Chowdhury-DSP/chowdsp_utils/README.md

 - Some higher-order filters (Butterworth, Chebyshev (Type II), Elliptic).
 - `StateVariableFilter`: A modified version of `juce::dsp::StateVariableTPTFilter` with more filter types and better performance.
 - `ModFilterWrapper`: Turns any biquad filter into a State Variable Filter.
 - `FIRFilter`: An FIR filter with SIMD optimizations.
+- `WernerFilter`: Emulation of a generalized Octave-CAT-style SVF, as proposed by Kurt Werner.
+- `ARPFilter`: Emulation of the ARP 1047 multi-mode filter.
+- `FractionalOrderFilter`: A filter with a slope between 0-3 dB / octave.
+- `ConformalMaps`: Conformal maps to use for designing filters, including the bilinear and alpha transforms.
+- `FilterChain`: Utility template class for chaining multiple similar filters in series.

 `chowdsp_math` (BSD)
 - `FloatVectorOperations`: Some extensions on `juce::FloatVectorOperations`.
+- `BufferMath`: Math operations which can be applied to audio buffers.
 - `Polynomials`: Methods for evaluating polynomials with Horner's method or Estrin's scheme.
+- `Power`: Fast integer exponential operations.
 - A few other useful math operations.

 `chowdsp_reverb` (GPLv3)